keen/keen-js/README.md

 ## Contributing

 This is an open source project and we love involvement from the community!
-Hit us up with pull requests and issues.
+If you are interested in getting involved, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 The aim is to build up this module to completely represent the API provided by Keen IO, which is quite extensive.
 The more contributions the better!